 The IEP applies to all benefits-eligible staff employees, except librarians who fall under the Code for Librarians.
 If there is a direct conflict between this guidance and an applicable collective bargaining agreement, the collective bargaining agreement will prevail.

 The following provides a framework and helpful suggestions for managers to assist the employee during the IEP.

-Managers should discuss performance expectations and responsibilities with the employee even though formal goals are not required.
-Managers may use the Clarifying Expectations Tool to facilitate this process.
+Managers should discuss performance expectations and responsibilities with the employee and have them create IEP goals (that can be changed or expanded upon after successful completion of the IEP).
+Managers may use the Clarifying Expectations Tool (PDF) to facilitate this process.
 The IEP offers an opportunity for the manager to assess the employee's suitability for the position and whether the employee can successfully apply his or her skills and expertise to the new role or work environment.
 GW performance factors and other expectations for the position should be evaluated; managers may refer to online resources available in the Professional Growth section of the HR website.

 Within First Month

 - The employee should have a copy of his/her position description.
 Managers should make sure to address any questions employees may have about the position description.
 The first month is a period to get to know key members of the employee's unit and for the unit to get to know the employee.